As a business owner, your time is precious.

 * Unsure about how to say it

-The good news is that saying no is like any new skill, with practice is becomes much easier.
+The good news is that saying no is like any new skill, with practice it becomes much easier.
 And even better, it is extremely empowering.
 Start with something small and build from there.

 Remember, you don’t have to give an answer on the spot.
 If someone asks you to do something and you’re not sure, you can always say something like “let me check my schedule and I’ll get back to you.”
 That way you have time to consider what is best for your business.

-Many times if you’re not sure, this may be an indication that the answer is no. Have you heard the expression: “Doubt means don’t”?
+Many times if you’re not sure, this may be an indication that the answer is no. Have you heard the expression from Oprah: “Doubt means don’t”?

 In addition, you may be surprised to find that most people respect your answer, even when it is a no. If they don’t, it may be a sign that it is not a balanced relationship.